Best Of17 min read

 Is Cloudways really worth it for small agencies?

-Can I actually make money reselling hosting as an agency?
+Can I actually make money reselling hosting?

 Should agencies use shared hosting at all in 2026?